Kia CHL Top-10 Spotlight: Knights equipped for standout season

 In all, the standout rookie finished one short of Kitchener’s Jacob Ingham for first place in the wins column, while his .919 save percentage and 2.40 goals-against average topped the charts among netminder who made at least 40 appearances.

-That type of goaltending pedigree makes London a contender to win on any night and, coupled with a strong supporting case, an early favourite to claim CHL supremacy in 2021.
+That type of goaltending pedigree makes London a contender to win on any night and, coupled with a strong supporting cast, an early favourite to claim CHL supremacy in 2021.